common-workflow-language/cwl-v1.2/concepts.md

 must be treated as a string interpolation.
 After interpolating the first parameter reference, interpolation must be recursively applied to the trailing characters to yield the final string value.

+When text embedded in a CWL file represents code for another programming language, the use of `$(...)` (and `${...}` in the case of expressions) may conflict with the syntax of that language.
+For example, when writing shell scripts, `$(...)` is used to execute a command in a subshell and replace a portion of the command line with the standard output of that command.

+The following quoting rules apply.
+The scanner makes a single pass from start to end with 3-character lookahead.
+After performing a replacement scanning resumes at the next character following the replaced substring.

+  1. The substrings `\$(` and `\${` are replaced by `$(` and `${`
+     respectively.
+No parameter or expression evaluation
+     interpolation occurs.
+  2. A double backslash `\\` is replaced by a single backslash `\`.
+  3. A substring starting with a backslash that does not match one of the previous rules is left unchanged.

 ## Expressions (Optional)